bartkessels/bartkessels.github.io/_posts/backpacking/pieterpad/2023-07-07-introduction.md

 For the non-Dutch people it might not sound familiar, “het Pieterpad”, but in the Netherlands it’s one of the most well known long distance trails that has been laid out [(Stichting Pieterpad, n.d.)](https://www.pieterpad.nl/pieterpad/introductie).
 It has been layed out in 26 legs that are somewhere between 15 and 22 kilometers each.

 There is a foundation that looks after the trail, called the _Pieterpad Stichting_ (roughly translated: Pieterpad Foundation).
 They look after the trail and provide a lot of information on their website, [pieterpad.nl](https://pieterpad.nl).
-This is also were we get our information.
+This is also where we get our information.

 As for walking the trail there is a guide they sell, but we use the [komoot](https://komoot.com) app where we've laid out our own Pieterpad legs.
 As an example, see our first leg here: [komoot.com/tour/1072268722](https://www.komoot.com/tour/1072268722).
 I'll be posting about each leg we walk, so you'll be seeing a lot of these komoots in the future!